DosKobold/firefox_bookmark_imager/README.md

 - Implement a better CLI interface
 - Flag for disallowing doubles in the same folder (folders and links) -> panic
 - Flag for choosing the output value (e.g. "title" instead of "url", or even lists: "id:title:url")
-- Flag for marking elements, especially folders (e.g. "*" instead of "./")
+- Flag for pre marking elements, especially folders (e.g. "*" instead of "./")
+- Flag for post marking elements, especially folders (e.g. "}" instead of "\n")
+- Flag for checking syntax (no "\n" in names or "./" at the beginning of objects)
 - Implement the conversion with a JSON file as input (and HTML?)

 ## Building